-In 2018 The Fire Fighters Charity had their 75th anniversary year and ran their #My75Miles campaign.
-I cycled it with my Fire Bear mascot and raised £1,825.41 riding over 1,598 miles while climbing the bike to the equivalent height of Mount Everest, The National Three Peaks and Isle of Man's Snaefell combined.
+In 2018 The Fire Fighters Charity celebrated their 75th anniversary year with their #My75Miles campaign.
+I cycled in it with my Fire Teddy Bear mascot and raised £1,825.41 riding over 1,598 miles while climbing the bike to the equivalent height of Mount Everest, The National Three Peaks and Isle of Man's Snaefell combined.

-Following lung Cancer surgery that cost me two lobes of my right lung in October 2017, I started cycling again on New Years Day.
-I joined their campaign on 12th February and had my first flat tyre on the first fundraising ride on St Valentine's Day!
-All proceeds from this story go to The Fire Fighters Charity.
-The book of the first six months of the journey is published as Dammers Rides Again Book 1.
+Following my lung Cancer surgery that cost me two lobes of my right lung in October 2017, I'd started cycling again on New Years Day.
+I joined the fire charity's campaign on 12th February and had my first flat tyre on my first fundraising for fire crews ride on St Valentine's Day!

 The first 75 miles was hard and took me about two weeks.
-I rode 999 miles for £999 by August when I got a medal at the Tour de Broads for 75 miles in a day.
-My story to June 21st is in a Kindle Edition eBook on Amazon titled "On yer bike, Walker! #My75Miles cost £7.99
+I then added my own campaign of 999 miles for £999 by August.
+I got a finisher's medal for the Tour de Broads for 75 miles in a day.
+My story to June 21st is published in a Kindle Edition eBook on Amazon titled "On yer bike, Walker! #My75Miles

-In 2019 I'm riding as 'Team Dammers' for The Winton Foundation for the welfare of bears.
-I've published a book of verse with the title of "Rhyme Time - In the Company of Bears" to help them raise much needed funds and maybe gain a wider audience for their good works.
-My Paperback version is £9.99 and generates £4.15 due to the £5.84 cost of printing but the eBook version at US $6 also produces £4 from each for The Foundation.
+In 2019 I also rode as 'Team Dammers' for The Winton Foundation for the welfare of bears.
+I published a book of my own verses about bears with the title of "Rhyme Time - In the Company of Bears" to help them raise some much needed funds.
+My Paperback A4 book version is still available at £9.99.
+It generates only £4.15 per copy due to the £5.84 cost of local printing.